connectwallet183/connect-wallets-docs/mobile-linking.md

 {% endtab %}
 {% endtabs %}

-If you would like to build your own UI for mobile linking, you can use our registry [API](https://github.com/walletconnect/walletconnect-registry) to get app entries and logos however we highly recommend that you use our provided qrcode-modal package to maintain a consistent UX across WalletConnect integrations however we modularized our packages to give the option on the ethos of decentralization.
+If you would like to build your own UI for mobile linking, you can use our registry [API](https://github.com/walletconnect/walletconnect-registry) to get app entries and logos however we highly recommend that you use our provided qrcode-modal package to maintain a consistent UX across ConnectWallets integrations however we modularized our packages to give the option on the ethos of decentralization.